ietf-rats-wg/rats-endorsements/draft-ietf-rats-endorsements.md

 # Timeliness

-Specific protocol documents are also responsible for documenting how Timeliness of the Endorsement itself (e.g., using a certificate lifetime) is provided.
+Specific protocol documents are also responsible for documenting how timeliness of the Endorsement itself (e.g., using a certificate lifetime) is provided.

 {{Section 8.1 of -rats-arch}} discusses timeliness of claims in Evidence.
 When